-I arrived Lagos like an Israelite carrying the half baked dough into a determined exodus.
-I had absolutely no idea what to expect, particularly how I will react to the weather, coming from extreme conditions like we witnessed this year in the Northeast US.
+I arrived Lagos like an Israelite carrying the half-baked dough into a determined exodus.
+I had absolutely no idea what to expect, particularly how I will react to the weather, coming from extreme conditions like we saw this year in the Northeast US.
 Nothing really changed about the humid conditions, even at 8pm the wind was warm and slightly noxious.
 But hey!
 I am used to this, just have to acclimatize a bit.
 Err…I will dare not talk about Murtala Mohammed Airport, else it will be the rantings of a raving lunatic.
 Lekki Airport to the rescue!!!!!!!!!!

 I agree to a certain extent with the analysis of some who claim a Ribadu-Adeola (Muslim-Muslim) ticket will not fly because of the primitive tendencies of the voting population.
 This is political realism in Nigeria due to the abuse ordinary Nigerians have suffered from our early politicians who chose to play ethnic and religious politics rather than on ideals and purpose.
 Its no surprise then that at a time when we should be allowing the intellectual likes of Pat Utomi and Donald Duke create a niche for idea-politik, we are still grappling with ancient and tactless strategies.

 For those who premise the similarity of this ticket to the Abiola/Kingibe ticket of 1993, they forget too soon that the political reality then is far removed from what it is today.
 Every Nigerian was united in booting out the military by any means; even if it meant a Gorilla from the forested slopes of the hinterland was to be presented on a party platform, we were ready to vote it in.
 So we are in a different season, when the heterogeneous filaments and antennae of the average voter is hyper-sensitive (as some commentaries have already sounded the marginalization of Ibos).
 Things are different now and we shouldn’t ignore this reality.